Joe Mixon Player Prop Bets for NFL Week 14 | Cincinnati vs. San Francisco 12/12/2021

 Matchup vs. San Francisco

-- Against the 49ers, Mixon's 17 rushing yards in his one career matchup are 59.5 fewer than his over/under in Sunday's game.
+- Mixon notched 17 rushing yards in his single career matchup against the 49ers, 59.5 fewer yards than his over/under in Sunday's game.

-- Mixon did not have a touchdown run in that contest against the 49ers.
+- Mixon did not have a touchdown run in that outing against the 49ers.

-- The 49ers have conceded 16 rushing touchdowns, 29th in the league.
+- This year the 49ers have conceded 16 rushing TDs.
+They are ranked 29th in the NFL in that category.

 Recent Performances

-- Last week against the Chargers, Mixon picked up 54 yards on 19 carries while scoring one touchdown.
+- In last week's matchup with the Chargers, Mixon racked up 54 yards on 19 carries while scoring one touchdown on the ground.

-- Mixon has 342 yards on 77 carries (114.0 ypg) with five rushing touchdowns in his last three games.
+- Mixon has rushed for 342 yards on 77 carries (114.0 yards per game) with five touchdowns during his last three games.

 Mixon's Cincinnati Teammates